ferhadme/Data-Structures-and-Algorithms/Algorithms/Sorting/README.md

 ### Merge Sort Algorithm
 Merge sort is a stable divide-and-conquer algorithm based on the idea of breaking down a list into several sub-lists until each sublist consists of a single element and merging those sublists in a manner that results into a sorted list

-***Refer to the implementation of [Merge Sort](https://github.com/ferhad2207/Data-Structures-and-Algorithms/blob/master/Algorithms/Sorting/src/com/ferhad/MergeSort.java 'MergeSort.java file')***
+***Refer to the implementation of [Merge Sort in Java](https://github.com/ferhad2207/Data-Structures-and-Algorithms/blob/master/Algorithms/Sorting/src/com/ferhad/MergeSort.java 'MergeSort.java file')***
+***Refer to the implementation of [Merge Sort in C](https://github.com/ferhad2207/Data-Structures-and-Algorithms/blob/master/Algorithms/Sorting/src/com/ferhad/merge_sort.c 'merge_sort.c file')***

 <br />

 ### Quick Sort Algorithm
 Works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively.
 This can be done in-place, requiring small additional amounts of memory to perform the sorting.

 Selection of 'pivot' is very important thing, that makes sorting faster, or slower.
 Pivot usually is selected, in 4 ways:
 - First element as pivot